-One manufacturer that answers YES to each question is the #1 natural nutrition company in the U.S. We recommend them from personal use.
+One manufacturer that answers YES to each question is the #1 natural nutrition company in the U.S. They're remarkably different!
+We recommend them from personal use.
 Their joint pain products are extremely safe, tested and effective for arthritis relief.

 They are remarkably different from other supplement companies.
 They operate more like a pharmaceutical manufacturer than a dietary supplement maker.
 The quality and science behind their products are unmatched in the industry.
 They far exceed the cGMP’s for purity.
 They’re the only supplement company we’ve heard of that clinically tests all their own nutritional products for efficacy.
 This California-based leader is the gold standard supplement company in America, in business since 1956.
 The fear of illegal supplements is a non-issue with their product portfolio.